yahvya/yahvya/README.md

 - Postman / Testfully
 - Mysql, MongoDb
 - GitHub
-- Youtrack / GitHub projets
+- Youtrack / GitHub projects

 > I believe that with enough foundational knowledge and experience, you can work on any project, even without necessarily knowing the programming language, because things often repeat themselves.